coinevo/documents/en/OfflineStaking.md

 `splitutxosforaddress "address" minValue maxValue ( maxOutputs )`

-For example, if a wallet held UTXOs of 40, 50, 60, 70, and 800 QTUM, to split these into UTXOs of a minimum 100 and maximum 200 would use the command:
+For example, if a wallet held UTXOs of 40, 50, 60, 70, and 800 EVO, to split these into UTXOs of a minimum 100 and maximum 200 would use the command:

 ```splitutxosforaddress
 {